How we spend our time

 If you would like to make an online donation right now, please use this link to our page on CanadaHelps.

 If you would like to give by e-transfer, go on-line and open your home banking page, select e-transfer and send your donation to firstname.lastname@example.org.
-You may set up your transfer with the question: What are these funds for?
-The answer/password would be: Givings.
-In the “message space”, please list your contact information and if you want your donation allocated for something other than “General Operations”, i.e. Join the Journey, in memory of, Mission and Outreach, etc.
+E-Transfers will be auto-deposited. therefore no password is required; please list your contact information and if you want your donation allocated for something other than “General Operations”, i.e. Join the Journey, in memory of, Mission and Outreach, etc.

 (3) Pre-authorized Remittance